 While the risk posed by IAS in vessels’ ballast water is now regulated internationally under the IMO Ballast Water Management Convention, the control of vessel biofouling remains largely voluntary.
 As a result, individual governments develop their own strategies and policies to reduce the introduction of foreign species from bio fouling of vessels’ hull.
-The most comprehensive biofouling management policies to date are those of New Zealand and the US State of California - and now they will be joined by Australia.
+The most comprehensive biofouling management policies in the past have been those of New Zealand and the US State of California – but now they have been joined by Australia.

 An underestimated cost for vessel operators and the environment?

 Biofouling growth on vessels’ hulls is not only a threat to marine biodiversity but also a long-standing operational problem for the maritime industry.
 Its impact on vessel speed and propulsion, and ultimately fuel consumption and atmospheric emissions, is well documented.
-A recent report by the GloFouling Partnership Project even concludes that the perceived impact of ships’ biofouling on greenhouse gas (GHG) emissions is likely to have been historically underestimated by the shipping community.
+A report on fuel efficiency resulting from good biofouling management published by the GloFouling Partnership Project even concludes that the perceived impact of vessels’ biofouling on greenhouse gas (GHG) emissions is likely to have been historically underestimated by the shipping community.
 For example:

-- A layer of slime as thin as 0.5 mm and covering up to 50% of a hull surface can trigger an increase of GHG emissions in the range of 20 to 25%, depending on ship characteristics, speed, and other prevailing conditions.
+- A layer of slime as thin as 0.5 mm and covering up to 50% of a hull surface can trigger an increase of GHG emissions in the range of 25 to 30%, depending on vessel characteristics, speed, and other prevailing conditions.

-- For more severe biofouling conditions, such as a light layer of small calcareous growth (barnacles or tubeworms), an average length container ship can see an increase in GHG emissions of up to 55%, dependent on ship characteristics and speed.
+- For more severe biofouling conditions, such as a light layer of small calcareous growth (barnacles or tubeworms), an average length container vessel can see an increase in GHG emissions of up to 60%, dependent on vessel characteristics and speed.